29 Apr 2005: Added highline comment

 IHKA Components and System

-Introduction: The IHKA (Intergriertes Heizung und Klima Automatic) system is probably one of the systems that will cause you some major headaches over the course of your E32 ownership.
-The system seems really complex, but once you get a better understanding of it the system isn't that scary anymore.
+Introduction: The IHKA system (Intergriertes Heizung und Klima Automatic) is probably one of the systems that will cause you some major headaches over the course of your E32 ownership.
+The system seems really complex, but once you get a better understanding of it the system isn’t that scary anymore.

 I hope after reading this you have a better idea of all the parts in the system.
 I will not at this time discuss the working of the system or the component removal as you probably all have a Bentley manual (unlike me).
 As for the interior removal you can see how to get to most of the parts by looking at the "dashboard removal" and "center vents" sections of this webpage.

-The climate control system of the E32 is not a completly automatic control system as it doesn't vary the fan speed on it's own.
-It does regulate the temperature on it's own.
+The climate control system of the E32 is not a completely automatic control system as it doesn’t vary the fan speed on it’s own.
+It does regulate the temperature on it’s own.
 The system consists of a number of parts which will all be handled in the following paragraphs.
 The parts are:

 Part list:

-• stepper motors;
+• stepper motors

-• temperature sensors;
+• temperature sensors

-• air flaps;
+• air flaps

-• the control panel;
+• the control panel

-• the control unit;
+• the control unit

-• the fan;
+• the fan

-• the fan speed controller;
+• the fan speed controller

-• the heater parts (heater core, water valves and aux water pump);
+• the heater parts (heater core, water valves and aux water pump)

 Parts and Locations: